wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 This means dividing control of parts of the story among players and giving them ways to resolve conflicts.
 Ideally, the rules encourage players to interact by building on each others' ideas.

-This differs from games like _Dungeons & Dragons_ or _Monsterhearts_ which have DM's or GM's - who have significantly more control over the narrative than other players.
+This differs from games like _Dungeons & Dragons_[^dnd-wikipedia] or _Monsterhearts_[^monsterhearts-wikipedia] which have DM's or GM's - who have significantly more control over the narrative than other players.

 Giving players equal narrative control allows a broader diversity of ideas to emerge, leading to more interesting stories.
 The point of Story Games is to cooperatively tell stories, not for a single person to dictate the narrative.